mseminatore/ann/README.md

 * mnist - model for the MNIST datasets (digit or fashion)

 > Note that digit5x7 cannot learn XOR, because it is not a linearly
-> separable function and therefore cannot be solved using linear
+> separable function and therefore cannot be solved using a linear
-> regression
+> regression model

 # Machine learning Datasets